The Apostle Paul wrote of the apparent end of his own life and

 Salvation will determine which place you end up in.
 But there is a lot more to

-be decided than just where you will be.
-Undoubtedly there will be authorities
+be decided than just where you will be for eternity.
+Undoubtedly there will be rewards

-and opportunities and who knows what else that will be determined by these
+of authorities, and opportunities, and who knows what else that will be

-rewards.
+determined by these rewards.
 The rewards are called crowns.
-A crown is a symbol of authority.
-Paul
+A crown is a symbol

 We get another picture of what Paul went through for the cause of